kokovidis/portfolio_temp/README.md

 Hello.
 In this repository you will find all of my experience in Data Science.

-In every folder, the readme.md file will give you a brief explanation of the topics that are covered.
+In every folder, the readme.md file will give you a brief explanation of the context, the framework and the topics that were covered.

 **Skill-set**

+* Python:
+	* pandas
+	* matplotlib, seaborn
+	* scikit-learn
-* Python: pandas, numpy, scipy, matplotlib, seaborn, scikit, tensorflow, sqlite, xgboost
+	* xgboost

 * R: dplyr, ggplot2, caret, glmnet, effects

-* Statistics & Mathematics: Linear Regression, Choice Models, Bayesian Inference,
-* Machine Learning:
-* Other Tools: SQL,
+* Other Tools: SQL

 In `/Research Projects` directory, you will find all of my work during my occupation as a Research Assistant.